kamiyo/sycpiano/README.md

 DB_PASS=<password>
 PORT=<production port number>
 ```
+If deploying on heroku, make sure `DB_URL` is set, which contains the above info.

 Then, run:
 ```
 $ npm run start-prod
 ```

+Make sure: disable happyPack thread pools if you only have one core.
+Because of that, it might be better to directly run npm start or node app.js, after setting the correct environmental variabls.
+Also, make sure that it is not in a subPath, (i.e. project root must be /, not /somePath relative to the domain).
+Change database type to match the server (mddhosting uses MariaDB, heroku uses Postgres).

 ## Seeding the database
 sycpiano uses a PostgreSQL database, and connects to it using [sequelize](http://docs.sequelizejs.com/en/v3/).